 But no matter how much work we put into moving data, businesses will always need to transform their data for their unique use cases and business logic.
-That’s why we released Fivetran Transformations last year.
+That’s why we released Fivetran Transformations for dbt Core* last year.
 It was designed to take advantage of the powerful compute that is provided by data destinations today in a language all analysts understand: SQL.

 As customers started to use our new transformation service, we knew we were onto something.
 Javid Igani, Manager of Internal Solutions at Skuid, described his experience this way: